sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-bad-behavior/index.md

 ## Common Mistakes to Avoid When Apologizing

-When crafting your apology letter, be aware of common pitfalls that can undermine your message’s effectiveness.
+When crafting your apology letter, be aware of common pitfalls that can undermine your message's effectiveness.

 ### Using Conditional Language

-**Explanation:** Phrases like “If I hurt you” can make it seem like you’re not fully taking responsibility for your actions.
+**Explanation:** Phrases like "If I hurt you" can make it seem like you're not fully taking responsibility for your actions.

 **How to Avoid It:** Use direct statements, such as "I know I hurt you" or "I understand that my behavior caused distress."